wishabi/dvm-sample-ios/README.md

     ///   - publicationId: Publication identifier to render.
     ///   - merchantId: Merchant identifier for the publication.
     ///   - storeCode: Store code for the publication.
-    ///   - renderMode: Render mode for the publication (either `"SFML"` for traditional print flyer or `"DVM"` for digital publication).
+    ///   - renderMode: Render mode for the publication (either `"SFML"` for traditional print publication or `"DVM"` for digital publication).
     /// - Throws: DVMSDKError.sdkNotIntialized in case this function is called before initializing the SDK public static func createRenderingView(publicationId: String, merchantId: String, storeCode: String, renderMode: dvm_sdk.RenderMode) throws -> dvm_sdk.DVMRendererView
 ```